ygame11092017/ykit-wiki/ios/README.md

 - Turn on Push Notification
 - Turn on Background Mode for Push Notification
 - Turn on InApp-Purchase
+- Turn on Sign In With Apple
+- Turn on Inapp Purchase

 ### 2. Buy item in game by using YCoin
 We provide a buy function, which used to buy the item from your game.